Accessibility Standards – Abc

 Most of us are aware of the Americans with Disabilities Act (ADA).
 The Act requires certain accessibility standards for both public and private facilities intended to serve the public, such as ramps, vertical transportation in certain instances, minimum size toilet facilities, etc. Florida has adopted the requirements of the federal ADA into a state act found in Fla.
 Stat.
 553.501-553.513, which preempts any local government attempt to regulate handicapped accessibility standards.

 In addition, the Federal Fair Housing Amendments Act of 1988 (FHAA) has similar accessibility standards that apply to construction of multi-family housing.
 These accessibility issues are generally addressed by the design professionals in design of projects.
 However, similar to building codes, if the contractor constructs in violation of the Acts/codes, the Contractor may face injunctive relief under the ADA or fines and penalties and/or injunctive relief under the FHAA, even if the contractor builds pursuant to the design.
 Owners and operators of the facilities are also subject to being cited for violating the Acts.
 The government, as well as groups representing the physically disadvantaged, is serious about these standards.
 Being forced to defend such claims can be an expensive undertaking, even if the contractor prevails.
-If the contractor prevails on a claim by the U.S. Attorney General for a pattern of violating the FHAA, there is authority for the defendant contractor to recover fees against the government for successful defense.
+If the contractor prevails on a claim by the U.S. Attorneys General for a pattern of violating the FHAA, there is authority for the defendant contractor to recover fees against the government for successful defense.

 The language of the ADA is not a model of clarity to communicate that a contractor may be exposed to legal action for accessibility issues.
 The operative section of the ADA that applies to new construction says: